TraekWells/personal-site/content/journal/2022-in-review.md

 Enough with the sappy stuff, let's see if I actually accomplished any of the goals that I said I wanted to do in last year's review.

 - ✅ **Be more present**.
 I'm giving myself a green check on this one.
 Overall, I worried a lot less last year and felt that I appreciated the moments much more.
 I feel lucky to be alive and even luckier to have the people in my life that I do.
 - ✅ **Grow as a UX professional**.
-This is super vague but I belive I accomplished this one.
+This is super vague but I believe I accomplished this one.
 I grew as a front-end developer, I dabbled in front-end unit testing and learned **a lot** more about user interviews and the CI/CD process.
 - ✅ **Read more**.
 See "Reading" above.
 - ❌ **Create more**.
 This was a massive fail.
 I didn't create nearly enough of really anything.
 On that note though, I did post two blogs that I'm proud of:
   - [Jakob’s Law and How To Use It](/blog/jakobs-law-and-how-to-use-it)